-This could mean you'll need a proper cooling system.
+This could mean you'll need a proper cooling system or, at the least, some form of ventilation.
 If you have tight space restrictions (for example, in a grow tent), don't completely ignore the heat produced by LED grow lights.

-Of course, well beyond the light spectrum, output, and budget comparisons outlined here, each LEG grow light has several additional features that may help you with your decision-making process:
+Of course, well beyond the light spectrum, output, and budget comparisons outlined here, each LED grow light has several additional features that may help you with your decision-making process:

 - Gavita Pro 1700E: DLC, FCC and UL8800 compliant, IP66 wet rated, CE and CB compliant, IP56 wet rated in Europe